 Faux Flat Roof

 For reasons I can't fully explain, I've always liked flat roofs.
 But I felt it would have been a construction challenge beyond my abilities—and possibly my budget—hence the low gable roofs I built.
-Then, one morning in the autumn of 2017 I was struck by the crazy notion of simulating a flat roof by adding a façade of sorts around the perimeter.
+Then, one morning in the autumn of 2017 I was struck by the crazy notion of simulating a flat roof by adding a façade of sorts around the perimeter of the roof.
 To see if this would work visually, I photoshopped an image of the house.
 But before I'd even finished manipulating the image, I realized that it made the top level of my home look like a gas station.
-So, scratch this idea.
 (I'm awfully glad I did the little photoshop exercise, rather than just grab my saw and drill and start building—which I've been known to do.)